yaapu/FrskyTelemetryScript/README.md

 - For the X9D/X9D+ and X9E use the yaapu9.luac script (rename it to yaapu9.lua if the radio doesn't start it, see the note below).
 - For the QX7 radio use the yaapu7.luac script (rename it to yaapu7.lua if the radio doesn't start it, see the note below).

-The script is quite big and compilation on your radio may fail.
+The script is quite big and compilation on your radio will fail with a memory error.
-The safest way is to compile it on Companion and then copy the .luac compiled version to the SD card in the /SCRIPTS/TELEMETRY folder on Taranis or to the /SCRIPTS/YAAPU folder on the Horus.
+The correct way is to compile it on Companion and then copy the .luac compiled version to the SD card in the /SCRIPTS/TELEMETRY folder on Taranis or to the /SCRIPTS/YAAPU folder on the Horus.

 I do provide already compiled versions for X10/X12,X9D and QX7.